DustdevDM/Arrow/README.md

 ---

-A Dungeons & Dragons music bot for Gamemasters that plays atmospheric music on command.
+A Dungeons & Dragons music bot.
+Made for Dungeon Masters that want to play atmospheric music on command.
 With just one click of a button you can play your preconfigured music immediately or change the music played dynamically.